SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_adc/readme.md

   - Conversion of analog input to 12-bit digital output.
   - Samples the data.
   - Convert data into equivalent input voltage based on operation mode.
+  - This application also switches between PS4 and PS2 power states, samples, collects, and displays ADC data.

 ## Overview